Beyonce Faces Scary Risks If She Performs At Coachella While Pregnant — Expert Says

 Beyonce, 35, hasn’t officially cancelled her headlining performances at Coachella come April, but she may want to STRONGLY reconsider her appearance!
 After all, the singer is now pregnant with twins, which completely changes everything.
 Even worse, following through with the performance runs serious risks for both her and her two little ones — yikes!

-“Carrying twins is a lot harder on the body, there is much more of a need to decrease physical activity,” Sherry Rose, MD, OB/GYN and Women’s Health Expert at Providence Saint John’s Health Center in Santa Monica, CA, revealed to HollywoodLife.com EXCLUSIVELY.
+“Carrying twins is a lot harder on the body, there is much more of a need to decrease physical activity,” Sherry Ross, MD, OB/GYN and Women’s Health Expert at Providence Saint John’s Health Center in Santa Monica, CA, revealed to HollywoodLife.com EXCLUSIVELY.
 “Normally it’s recommended for women carrying twins to decrease their activity by 50 percent by 28 weeks… Beyonce will certainly need to slow down a lot.”

 Celebrity Moms: See Hollywood’s Hottest Stars Who Posed Nude While Pregnant